chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

       bash infra_server_objects_count_collector.sh -S <chef-serve-url> -K /path/to/key -F Filename
   ```

-- Repeat the above commands for the new server for getting the counts
+- Repeat the above commands for the new server to get the counts
 - Now run the below command to check the differences between the old and new data.
 Ideally, there should be no differences if the migration was done successfully.

     ```cmd